educob/ethereum/compile deploy and run solidity code.md

+(warning: several formatting errors that I cannot seem to solve :)
 # How to easily compile, deploy and run contracts so we learn something from the samples?

 I assume truffle has been installed.